 No scuba diving within 24 hours before your tour date to avoid decompression sickness.
 (It’s okay to snorkel/swim)

 Dress warmly (long pants, long sleeve shirt, closed shoes, and thick socks above the ankle).

 Eat a late lunch or early dinner or bring your meal to enjoy over sunset.

 Drink plenty of fluids.
 Bring water, sunglasses, sunscreen, wide brim hat, camera, and a tripod.

-Wait for instruction before touching the telescope.
+Wait for instructions before touching the telescope.

-No eating or drinking in the van.
+No eating or drinking in the van except water.

 Please remove shoes and be seated while putting on and taking off snow pants.

 Guests who are prone to motion sickness, please hydrate and consider taking an over-the-counter, non-drowsy motion sickness remedy and use pressure point wrist bands.